amygl/amygl.github.io/User-Manual.md

 </table>

 ## Features
+- Great at planning and bring order
 - Every day tries to fix at least one thing & help at least one person
+- Strives for accuracy
 - Loves to deeply understand code and systems
-- Loves fixing annoyances
 - Favorite days are ones where falls into hyperfocus state for hours
-- Enjoys repetitive tasks
+- Enjoys repetitive tasks and also automating them wherever possible

 ## Communication
 Prefers the following methods in order of preference: